tryton/tryton/tests/scenario_purchase.rst

     >>> service_purchase.state
     u'done'

-Create a purchase to be invoiced on shipment partialy and check correctly linked to invoices::
+Create a purchase to be invoiced on shipment partially and check correctly linked to invoices::

     >>> purchase = Purchase()